-Policy Ttext 1.
-Proposals relating to tourism facilities, activities, and accommodation (including short term lets as relevant) and facilities will are likely to be supported where they: (a)-Are to be located in a Main Town or Local Service Centre. (a) Provide for the enhancement of existing tourist attractions or accommodation.
-Facilitate the repurposing of existing structures by making them structurally sound and, where possible, enhancing their appearance. (b) Employ sustainable design and construction methods which make effective use of high quality, recycled, locally sourced and/or low carbon materials (Policy DM16). (c) Offer access to local facilities and services via cycle ways, footpaths or regular public transport services. (d) Protect residential amenity. (e) Provide for the enhancement of existing tourist attractions or accommodation. (f) Conserve and where possible enhance the natural, historic and built environment. (c)(g) Increase the supply of good quality serviced and self-catering accommodation. (d)(h) Do not involve the loss of tourism accommodation unless there is no realistic prospect for its continued use. \Support active use along the Leeds and Liverpool Canal-(Policy DM19), (e)(i) consistent with environmental and amenity factors (Policy DM19). (f)-Conserve and where possible enhance the a natural, or historic and built environment asset. (g)(i) Develop new markets for local produce, particularly those that support land-based industries and cultural assets. (h)(k) Help to promote a year-round tourism industry. (i) Are capable of accessing by public transport, cycle ways and footpaths. (i) Protect residential amenity.
-2. Conditions may be applied to restrict the occupation of dwellings for holiday, tourist or visitor usage.
-Proposals to remove these conditions will be normally refused unless the proposal is in conformity with other policies in the development plan.
-2.3.
+- 1. Proposals relating to tourism facilities, activities and accommodation (including short term lets as relevant) and facilities are likely to be supported where they: - (a) Facilitate the repurposing of existing structures by making them structurally sound and, where possible, enhancing their appearance. - (b) Employ sustainable design and construction methods which make effective use of high quality, recycled, locally sourced and/or low carbon materials (Policy DM16). - (c) Offer access to local facilities and services via cycle ways, footpaths or regular public transport services. - (d) Protect residential amenity. - (e) Provide for the enhancement of existing tourist attractions or accommodation. - (f) Conserve and where possible enhance the natural, historic and built environment. - (g) Increase the supply of good quality serviced and self-catering accommodation. - (h) Do not involve the loss of tourism accommodation unless there is no realistic prospect for its continued use. - (i) Support active use along the Leeds and Liverpool Canal, consistent with environmental and amenity factors (Policy DM19). - (j) Develop new markets for local produce, particularly those that support landbased industries and cultural assets. - (k) Help to promote a year-round tourism industry. - 2.
+Conditions may be applied to restrict the occupation of dwellings for holiday, tourist or visitor usage.
+Proposals to remove these conditions will be normally refused unless the proposal is in conformity with other policies in the development plan. - 3.
 Where there is evidence that holiday lets are restricting access to rented and affordable housing, the Council will consider the need to introduce an Article 4 direction to remove permitted development rights for such development.
-Where an Article 4 Direction is in place proposals for existing homes to be used as a short-term let will require planning permission.

-3.4.
-Major development proposals for tourism must address:
+Where an Article 4 Direction is in place proposals for existing homes to be used as a short-term let will require planning permission. - 4.
+Major development proposals for tourism must address: - (a) Transport infrastructure requirements. - (b) How they will assist urban or rural regeneration. - (c) Benefits they will bring to local communities.